Fresh bright tones, a natural look and an appearance that communicates luxury – what’s not to like about marble bathroom ideas?

 7. Introduce marble details

 How grand is this basin?
-Marble is not a cheap material, but even just a little will inject a classy feel into your look.
+It's true that marble bathroom ideas aren't cheap, but even just a little will inject a classy feel into your look.
 The large basin, traditional wall-mounted taps and a wooden vanity unit make this bathroom far from ordinary.

 8. Fake it with wallpaper

 Ceramic tiles aren't the only way to fake the marble look.
 You could also bring the look through via a wallpaper or wall mural.
 Bathroom wallpaper ideas are often the subject of debate – many have had no issues using standard wallpaper on the walls.
 But you may want to take extra steps to ensure it doesn't deteriorate in the damp conditions.